vispana/vispana/README.md

    vispana locally, you can use `http://localhost:19071` or add `127.0.0.1 vespa-container` to /etc/hosts.

-5. Vispana assume that a application is running with name `default`.
+5. Vispana assumes that an application is running with name `default`.
    This project include a sample application that can be deployed to Vespa.
    See [SAMPLEAPP.md](https://github.com/vispana/vispana/blob/main/SAMPLEAPP.md) for more information.